diarmidmackenzie/aframe-game-tutorial/lessons/Lesson1.md

 ```

 [Code](https://github.com/diarmidmackenzie/aframe-game-tutorial/blob/main/lessons/lesson1/step6.html) [Demo](https://diarmidmackenzie.github.io/aframe-game-tutorial/lessons/lesson1/step6.html)

+> Explaining this code...
+>
+> - `document.getElementById()` is another built-in Javascript function which searches the document (i.e. the HTML page) for an element with the specified `id` attribute.
+It's described in full [here](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById).
+> - By specifying the `id` attribute on the `button` element, we make it findable by our JavaScript code in this way.
+Note that ids such as this should be unique across the whole document, or we might not get the right element.
+> - Our code gets the value returned by `document.getElementById("start")` and stores it in a new constant called `startButton`.
+The key word `const` is used to declare a constant.
+> - Having got an element in JavaScript, we can then modify individual attributes (and their properties) of that element directly.
+In this case, we change the `display` property of the `style` attribute to `"none"`, which has the effect of hiding the button.

 Now, the start button disappears after we click on it.
 But this happens *after* the alert, even though the lines of code come before the `alert` line.